OK, I'll help you up, if you promise to surrender. Nale:

 - In the sequel, Soap himself does this trick at least twice to Roach, the new PC: first time, during the snowmobile mission, he succeeds, the second time, in the Brazil mission, he doesn't.
 May indicate that he is still not one the same level of Bad Ass as Price.

 - Mass Effect 2.
 After defeating the Final Boss, the structure begins to collapse and one of your party members goes sliding towards oblivion, until Shepard saves them with a Take My Hand (they can still die under falling debris a moment later).
-Shortly thereafter, this always happens to Shepard, too... and whether s/he is rescued depends entirely on whether you kept at least some of your crew alive.
-Watch the video, but spoilers ahoy.
+Shortly thereafter, this also happens to Shepard, too... and whether they're rescued depends entirely on whether you kept at least some of your crew alive.

 - At the end of the final Mass Effect 3 DLC, "Citadel", Paragon Shepard tries to save their own evil clone this way.
 The clone chooses to fall, having just been abandoned by their only ally while the real Shepard was saved by their friends.